videolan/x265/doc/reST/cli.rst

 	Specify chroma sample location for 4:2:0 inputs.
 Default undefined Consult the HEVC specification for a description of these values.

-.. option:: --timinginfo, --no-timinginfo

-	Add timing information to the VUI.
-This is identical to the timing info reported in the PPS header but is sometimes required.
-Default disabled

 Bitstream options
 =================